 Forex indicators, one day you swear by them, and the next day you swear at them!
 Can’t seem to live without them, but you can’t kill them either!
 How could we trade foreign exchange without technical analysis?
 Indicators can be fickle friends at times, but it is up to the user to understand what works best when, how to set parameters effectively, and if more than one indicator is necessary to confirm a trend or signal the beginning of new price behavior.
 With all the advances in the physical sciences, one would think that the universal laws that dictate the predictable effects of natural forces could be applied to currency market dynamics.
 Has this idea ever been investigated?
+Let’s take a look at the best forex indicators that can be a valuable tool within trading.

 Physical sciences and mathematics have been used before